 - Investment Area 5.5 Geothermal Energy Demonstration (28 September 2022)

 - Investment Area 1.4 Reimaging Communities (8 July 2022)

 - Investment Area 3.2 Peace Youth Programme (10 December 2021)

 Stakeholder Engagement 2019 & Public Consultation 2021

-The content of the PEACEPLUS Programme was designed following a comprehensive cross-border stakeholder engagement process, in early 2020 that included 16 different consultation events, with over 1,000 people in attendance.
-Over 300 survey responses were submitted.
-A full report of the survey’s findings can be found below.
+The content of the PEACEPLUS Programme was designed following a comprehensive cross-border stakeholder engagement process.
+In early 2020 the SEUPB hosted 16 different consultation events, with over 1,000 people in attendance.
+We received more than 300 survey responses.
+A full report of the survey’s findings can be found in the link below.

-A public consultation for the new programme started on Wednesday 10 March 2021 and closed at 5pm on Wednesday 12 May 2021.
-To help us gather your views, the SEUPB used an online survey which was developed using survey development software called Survey Monkey.
-A copy of the 'Summary of Consultation Responses' Report for this online survey is available below.
+A public consultation for the new Programme started on Wednesday 10 March 2021 and closed on Wednesday 12 May 2021.
+To help the SEUPB gather the public's views, we created an online survey which was prepared using survey development software called Survey Monkey.
+A copy of the 'Summary of Consultation Responses' Report for this online survey is available to read in the link below.